-Term was coined by Kevin Jordan and Mark Fortune who have written a book called The Small Business Owners Guide to Local Lead Generation.
+Kevin Jordan coined the term and Mark Fortune who has written a book called The Small Business Owners Guide to Local Lead Generation.

 Q: … guys have stuck the word local in the title and so I wonder is there a difference between local lead generation and just everyday lead generation?

 Mark: Yeah, well, we felt like there was… we all sort of realised that we’re all working with clients that are local businesses and sometimes they face some unique and common struggles across just the local spectrum and these days, especially in the online world, you can really narrow down your focus as to who your local market is.